tariqashar5/deep-learning-vgg19/README.md

 # deep-learning-vgg19
 The code was implemented for the deep learning course project.
+For detailed report, find the attached report.